brichards21/calendar-project/index.md

 always either watching anime or gaming.

-The bar chart below gives me insight into the proportion of homework that I multitasked while doing, faceted by what I intended to do and what I actually did.
+The bar chart below gives me insight into the proportion of homework that I did while multitasking (or not), faceted by what I intended to do and what I actually did.
 It looks like I intended to multitask on less of a proportion of my homework than I actually did.
 More specifically, I intended to multitask 22% of the time I was doing my homework, but actually multitasked 37.7% of the time.
-Being that I spent less time on homework than I intended to, it may be safe to say that multitasking did not make me spend more time on my homework.
+Being that I spent less time on homework than I intended to overall, it may be safe to say that multitasking did not make me spend more time on my homework.
 In fact, maybe having something in the background, like a show or game, kept me focused.
 I noticed in the past that I tend to do really well with studying and work when I have one of my favorite shows playing as my 'homework-soundtrack'.
 The barchart and table below show my results more clearly.